davidvee7/Tacoria/README.md

-# Tacoria is Android app that allows users to order TexMex through their phones.
+# Tacoria is an Android app that allows users to order TexMex through their phones.